Industries Regulations, Guidelines and Manuals

 - » April 5, 1985 - Notice of Revised EAP Guidelines

 The EAP Guidelines were further revised on February 22, 1988, to provide a more workable EAP that included a notification flowchart located at the front of the EAP and clearer, concise, easy-to-read inundation maps depicting the dam break scenario.
 In addition, a need existed for a periodic reprinting and redistribution of the EAP to improve this aspect of its dam safety program.

 - » February 22, 1988 - Notice of Revised EAP Guidelines

 - » September 9, 1988 - Notice of Addendum to Revised EAP Guidelines

 In the 1990s, an initiative was developed to provide national (Federal, State, local) consistency in the content of EAPs at dams throughout the country.
 As a result, the ad hoc Interagency Committee on Dam Safety (ICODS) prepared and approved federal guidelines for emergency action planning at dams which was published in October 1998 (FEMA P-64).
 As a result of this federal initiative, the FERC EAP Guidelines were further revised in November 1998.

 The FERC EAP guidelines were revised in October 2006, primarily to provide additional guidance on annual submittals, document security, and GIS-based inundation maps.
 ICODS again updated the federal guidelines on EAPs in July 2013 to try to provide consistency for EAPs among the different dam safety organizations.
-A draft version of revised FERC guidelines which incorporates changes from the 2013 FEMA P-64 is currently available for comment.
+The latest version of FERC guidelines incorporates changes from the 2013 FEMA P-64..